 Unlike single sleeping bags, which can come in a range of shapes, from classic rectangle to super-snug mummy, double sleeping bags only really come in rectangular or ‘envelope’ form, as this is the best shape to create the necessary extra space.

 A rectangular double sleeping bag is the most basic shape, and is good for those who like their head and neck to have plenty of room.
 The only downside is that cold air can get in around your shoulders.
-However, some double sleeping bags, such as the Outwell Camper Lux Double Sleeping Bag, are available with hoods to help combat this.
+However, some double sleeping bags are available with hoods to help combat this.

-Inner linings – Fine nylon or polyester is the most common materials used for lining sleeping bags.
-Flannel or cotton are also popular for sleeping bag linings, although lightweight and breathable cotton traps moisture so isn’t recommended for cold conditions.
+Inner linings – Fine nylon or polyester are the most common materials used for lining sleeping bags.
+Flannel or cotton are also popular for sleeping bag linings, although lightweight and breathable, cotton traps moisture so isn’t recommended for cold conditions.